 The Adventures of Tom Sawyer

-Hopes, Plans, and Dreams Theme
+The Adventures of Tom Sawyer Theme of Hopes, Plans, and Dreams

 Here's the thing: Tom's got so many hopes, plans, and dreams that it's hard to know where to start.
 He's got all your usual boyish notions about being a robber or a pirate.
 He, like so many other kids, wants to find buried treasure.
 Why should we care about his dreams if they're so ordinary?
 Well, that's the point, really.
 In The Adventures of Tom Sawyer, we're supposed to identify with Tom and his desires.
 We're supposed to rejoice when they're met and be disappointed when they're not.
 And when his dreams they're just plain silly and confused?
 Well, then we're just supposed to laugh.